xclala/RealTimeInternationalSpaceStationTracker-Shanghai/README.md

 # Screen Clearing:
  Hit space if screen gets too busy with historic lines

-# Passover Prediction:
- Plug the lat/lon figures into the passover prediction logic section (or comment out with # as needed) to see when the next flyover occurs.

 # Special Thanks:
  This project would not be possible without the code base found https://github.com/codex-learn/Real-time-International-space-station-tracker here.